usdot-fhwa-stol/cda1tenth-bringup/docs/nav2_overview.md

 The navigator's general data/processing flow when using the Route Server is:

 1. Make an action call to the Route Server to generate a route and associated dense path through the loaded graph.
-2. (Optional) If the route's start is too far away from the robot's current pose, make an action call to the Planner
-   Server to generate a path in free-space between the robot's current pose and the route's start.
+2. (Optional) If the route's start is too far away from the robot's current pose, make an action call to the Planner Server to generate a path in free-space between the robot's current pose and the route's start.
 3. (Only if 2.)
 Make an action call to the Controller Server to track the reference path generated in 2.
 4. Make an action call to the Controller Server to track the reference path generated in 1.

-> [NOTE!]
+> [!NOTE]
 > The `nav2_route` package has not been merged into the main Nav2 code base.
 It's integration with the rest of Nav2 is
 > limited to a few demonstration scripts that use the `nav2_simple_commander` package.
 This package provides a Python
 > API for creating navigators outside the BT Navigator Server.